Glam Laundry Room

 First of all, can I just praise the Lord for finally having a washer and dryer in my home?
 Spending 80 weeks lugging loads of laundry down three flights of stairs, to the laundromat, waiting, waiting, spending all my quarters, waiting some more, folding, lugging them back up those 3 flights isn't the most fun.
 I definitely got used to it, but it never became easy.

-My sister recently purchased a washer and dryer from a friend of ours and then signed a lease to an apartment that includes a set.
-So, we get to have a free washer and dryer for a year!
+My sister recently purchased a washer and dryer from a friend of ours then signed a lease to an apartment that includes a set.
+So, we get to have her washer and dryer for a year!
 High five to us.
-Our first night in the new place, Montrell just kept saying, "Do you hear that?
+Our first night in the new place, Coach kept saying, "Do you hear that?
 That is laundry being washed IN HERE!"
-We're so grateful!
+It's the simple things, y'all.
+We're so excited!

 When you look around and all you see as boxes during the moving process, your mind will make up any project just to distract yourself from having to unpack anything else.
 The laundry room was the one space where everything was unpacked and ready to use.
 That's why it's project room overhaul numero uno!